astron-rd/PACE/docs/programming-languages/python.md

 ### Adopting `uv`

 The Python ecosystem has settled on `uv` as the modern all-in-one tool for Python development.
-For the PACE project we are adopting `uv` as the primary tool for managing dependencies and running tests.
+For this project `uv` is adopted as the primary tool for managing dependencies and running tests.
 In addition to `uv` and its build tool [`uv_build`](https://docs.astral.sh/uv/concepts/build-backend/), we are also using [`ruff`](https://docs.astral.sh/ruff/) for linting and